xakaz/react-native-todolist/README.md

 Full stack developer / Dev teacher in Engineer school

-### What I learned
+### What I did

-- How to have a safe area view to prevent default device icons overlap with "react-native-safe-area-context"
+- I created a safe area view to prevent default device icons overlap with "react-native-safe-area-context"
+- I determined the layout of the components